There could be a few reasons for this:

 Do not tailgate; the vehicle ahead of you may obstruct the radio frequency path between your device and the antenna.

-Permit refunds can be issued up until February 15th of each academic year.
+Permit refunds can be issued to undergraduate students up until February 15th of each academic year.
 You must return your transponder in order for the refund to be accepted on a prorated basis for the remaining full months of the parking year.
 A service charge of $30.00 will be applied.